 Ah, Sushi.
 Healthy, delicious, fresh… but can pregnant women eat it?
 Is it safe?
 Why not?
 What happens if you accidentally eat it?

-After so many questions about what kind of sushi is OK, whether it should be cooked, and a million other queries from hungry pregnant women (I hear you), I’ve put together this ultimate guide to sushi in pregnancy.
+After so many questions about what kind of sushi is OK, whether it should be cooked, and a million other queries from hungry pregnant women (I hear you), I’ve put together this ultimate guide to sushi during pregnancy.

 Can Pregnant Women Eat Sushi?
 The guidelines on sushi vary depending on which country you’re in.
-The consensus is that pregnant women should avoid raw fish & seafood due to the risks of bacteria or pathogens.
+The consensus is that pregnant women should avoid raw fish and seafood due to the risks of bacteria or pathogens.
 However, there are many cooked sushi dishes that are pregnancy-safe.

 I’ve included the whys and why nots, a safe sushi list, and much more.

 Science-backed, medical and government sources were all used to produce this ultimate guide, so I hope you find it useful – no matter which country you’re in.

 Sushi Advice By Country

 In almost every country, pregnant women are advised to avoid eating raw fish sushi or sashimi, due to the risk of either harmful parasites or bacteria – sometimes from cross-contamination rather than the fish itself.

 Across the board, raw shellfish should always be avoided, too.

 - In the United States, the Department of Health recommends that pregnant women avoid raw fish sushi (source: FoodSafety.gov).
 The FDA also repeat this advice in their leaflets for pregnant women (source: FDA).